There are several places in Ireland that are often referred to as ‘tourist traps’. Blarney Castle is one of them.

 This castle stood until 1446 when it was destroyed.
 Interestingly enough, it’s believed that the Blarney Stone was placed in the castle during the same year.

 The Lord of Muscry, Cormac Láidir MacCarthy, rebuilt the castle not long after.
-The site was besieged during the Irish Confederate Wars (the mid-1600s) and was seized by Parliamentarian forces a number of years later, in 1646.
+The site was besieged during the Irish Confederate Wars and was seized by Parliamentarian forces a number of years later, in 1646.

 After being restored, the castle was given to Donough MacCarty, 1st Earl of Clancarty.
 Then, during the Williamite War, the castle switched hands again.

 It was then that the 4th Earl of Clancarty was overthrown and his estate, which included Blarney Castle, was taken by the Williamites.

 The castle was bought and sold by a number of parties before it was purchased by Sir James St. John Jefferyes, the governor of Cork City, at some stage during the early 16th century.

 Unique things to do at Blarney Castle and Gardens